Katie-Labgold/USTerritoryMapping/README.md

 ![](man/figures/logov2.png)

-Thank you to Dr. Musheng Alishahi, Liz Lamere, and Dr. Elizabeth Slocum for their feedback in developing and testing this package.
+Thank you to Liz Lamere and Dr. Musheng Alishahi for their feedback in developing and testing this package.

 # Installation
 ```